When your child is hurt and in pain, all you want is to get them expert care as fast as you can. That’s where we come in.

 Oftentimes, traumatic injuries happen after an accident.
 For example, falls are one of the most common accidents among kids.
 Fall-related injuries often require immediate emergency care – especially if there is a head, neck or spine injury.

-As part of our Level 1 pediatric trauma care program, we’re dedicated to helping prevent traumatic accidents and injuries.
+As part of our Level 1 pediatric trauma program, we’re dedicated to helping prevent traumatic accidents and injuries.
 We offer educational materials such as injury prevention tips, as well as community programming and outreach.
 Some of the injury prevention programs for kids include: